Wurst-Imperium/ChestESP/README.md

 ./gradlew genSources idea --no-configuration-cache
 ```

-**Note:** IntelliJ IDEA is not yet fully compatible with Gradle's configuration cache (see <https://github.com/FabricMC/fabric-loom/issues/1349>).
-Because of this, you will need to run all Gradle commands with `--no-configuration-cache`.
+**Note:** IntelliJ IDEA is [not yet compatible](https://github.com/FabricMC/fabric-loom/issues/1349) with Gradle's configuration cache.
+You will run into issues.

+Possible workarounds:
+- Turn off args files ([this setting](https://i.imgur.com/zHqIOYg.png)).
+Won't work for some users because of a command length limit.
+- Add `--no-configuration-cache` to all of your Gradle commands.